 Legendary Myths

-Many legends and myths have been created based on the size and shapes of the various formations.
-For example, in the main cavern is a section with stalagmites that resemble fully grown male phallus while nearby is a small cavity known as the “Birth Door”.
+Locals have created many legends and myths based on the size and shapes of the various formations.
+For example, stalagmites in the main cavern resemble fully grown male phallus, while a nearby small cavity locals call the “Birth Door.”
 Make of it what you will, local childless couples will often visit to touch the stones and enter through the cavity.

 Among the many sparkling stalactites, some will resemble people, spirits, mothers holding children, plants, animals such as clams, eagles, tigers, turtles, etc. There are also small smooth stones like bird’s eggs or giant marbles.
 In ancient times, locals would come to collect the smaller stones to take back home and grind them into a medicinal paste.

-For more than 100 years, the cave entrance was buried by a landfall but it was reopened in 2001 and has become a famous and very attractive destination for visitors to Ninh Binh.
+For more than 100 years, a landfall buried the cave entrance, but explorers reopened it in 2001, turning it into a famous and very attractive destination for visitors to Ninh Binh.

 Travel Tips